Julianne Vallerand: Club career

 In 2018, Vallerand played in the Première ligue de soccer du Québec with Lakers du Lac St-Louis.
 In 2019, she joined CS Mont-Royal Outremont.
 In 2021, she joined AS Blainville.

 In May 2024, Vallerand signed with Spokane Zephyr FC of the USL Super League.
 On October 27, 2024, she made her professional debut, starting against Tampa Bay Sun FC.
 On December 14, 2024, she scored her first professional goal, also against Tampa Bay Sun.
 She was named to the league's Team of the Month in December 2024.

 In July 2025, she signed with Northern Super League club Halifax Tides FC.
+After making 12 appearances and registering her first two professional assists during the 2025 season, it was announced on December 16, 2025 that she had signed a contract extension to keep her with the Tides through the 2026 season.
+She scored the final goal of a 3-1 victory over Ottawa Rapid FC on April 25, 2026, the Tides' opening game of the 2026 season.

 International career

 Vallerand played with the Canada U15 at the 2016 CONCACAF Girls' U-15 Championship, winning silver and being named to the tournament All-Star Team.
 In 2017, she played with the Canada U17 team the Four Nations Cup.
 She later played with the squad at the 2018 CONCACAF Women's U-17 Championship (winning bronze) and the 2018 FIFA U-17 Women's World Cup (finishing fourth).
 In July 2019, she was named to the Canada U20 team for a series of friendlies in England.